learn-co-students/self-assessment-props-082420-self-assessment-props-082420-1603717179/README.md

 ## Instructions:

-- Fork and Clone this lab and add your instructor as a collaborator.
+- Clone this lab and add your instructor as a collaborator.
 Then read the below deliverables and make all necessary changes to the app to get it to work.

 - There are no learn tests for this project